SteveLauC/Notes/database/CMU15-445-2022-fall/Lecture5_Storage_Models_and_Compression.md

       key) with it.

       > Overhead: we need to store an extra attribute(storage overhead), and
-      > when seaching for a specific tuple, we need to read the tuple ID first.
+      > when searching for a specific tuple, we need to read the tuple ID first.
       > (Or there need to be an index)

 ### Database Compression